-Serious gamers will agree the best gaming PC desktops can easily beat gaming laptops.
+Serious gamers will agree that the best gaming PC desktops can easily beat gaming laptops.
 If you are looking to get yourself a less mobile computing solution, you can’t go wrong with the power and flexibility the best gaming PC desktops have to offer.
 It can be hard to find the right one with so many options, though.
 Let’s help you by giving you a list of our favorites!

 Keep in mind this list includes the best gaming PC desktops considering value for money.
 Some are very expensive, while some are more affordable.
-Now, if you want a cheaper gaming computer take a look at our link below.
+Now, if you want a cheaper gaming computer, take a look at our link below.